JamierWaugh/Medi-Score-Tech-Test/README.md

 ## Test Data
 I have gathered test data from the official examples given by AireLogic.
 By comparing expected output and actual output, I can assess whether or not the system is functional.
 I have tried to ensure the test system is scalable by not hardcoding test calls but instead relying on a loop through a list of tests.

+## Extension 1: Flag checks for rapidly changing score
+For the first extension, I have chosen to implement a "prior_list", a small data structure to act as historical data for the patient's scores.
+This list is set at default to [] but can have a list passed into it as a parameter.
+This prior_list can then be queried when a new score is calculated in order to see whether the score has changed by more than 2 points in less than 24 hours.
+If it has changed rapidly, it will produce an alert message in the terminal and return a 1 flag, where the system could be further developed to provide more functionality with this.
+If no flag occurs a 0 is returned.
+I am using the datetime library to get the current time and I am hardcoding timedeltas into the test data in order to simulate older data in the list.